Theseus-Aegis/GTArmory/addons/rename/README.md

 - MK262: Match-quality round that is more effective at longer ranges than standard M855.

 ##### 5.7x28
-- SS190: Standard Ball round.
+- SS190: Armour piercing round.

 ##### 6.5x39
 - Grendel: Standard caseless ball round.